JuliaMolSim/JuLIP.jl/README.md

 A package for rapid implementation and testing of new interatomic potentials and molecular simulation algorithms.
 Requires v0.5 or v0.6 of Julia.

-**NOTE ON v0.6:** The conversion to Julia v0.6 is fairly recent.
-It is likely there are bugs, if you encounter a problem, please file an issue.
-The main change is the construction of analytic pair potentials, which is now achieved with the macro `@analytic`; see also the example below.

 The structure of JuLIP is heavily inspired by [ASE](https://gitlab.com/ase/ase) but uses more "Julian" notation.
 JuLIP relies on ASE for much of the materials modeling background such as generating computational cells for